miguelgimenezgimenez/Next-nexus-prisma2-graphql-App/Readme.md

 I have also done the robots project very fast, I wanted to send RabbitMQ messages that's why I made it asynchronous, but didn't have time to add RabbitMQ.
 The idea was to create a rabbit worker that sends a message to the backend every time the Robot moves, and to add subscriptions with GraphQL to see how the robot is moving in the frontend.
 The code quality has a lot of room for improvement, since one method has side effects, and initally I wanted to create an inmmutable behaviour but that would have taken more time.

+The frontend is a React Server Side Rendered App, done with static routing, and using styled components for the styles.
+The backend is a GraphQL Yoga server, with prisma2 as an ORM connected to PostgreSQL, and GraphQL Nexus to auto generate type definitions.

 The technologies I had never used before are :

 ##### Prisma2